 - We have support for billing and scheduling issues.

-- We are Joint Commission accredited — which means we can assist with provider credentialing and paneling (we have some partners who use us for credentialing by proxy).
+- We are Joint Commission accredited — which means we can assist with provider credentialing and paneling (we have some partners who do credentialing by proxy with us).

 - We match your organization with a top-quality provider who specializes in the areas you need (and who we’ve already vetted to ensure virtual care is a good fit for them).